duniter/duniter/doc/Protocol.md

 Type        | Field                | Requirement
 ----------- | ---------------------|----------------------------
-`FOUNDER`   | KeyPackets           | Must contain a single public key, plus a single user ID and self-certification packet.
-May contain subkeys and subkey bindings.
-`FOUNDER`   | CertificationPackets | Must NOT be provided.
-`FOUNDER`   | Membership           | Must contain an `IN` membership with a `USER_ID` field matching exactly `KeyPackets` user ID.
 `NEWCOMER`  | KeyPackets           | Same rule as `FOUNDER`.
 `NEWCOMER`  | CertificationPackets | May contain any number of other keys' certification packets.
 `NEWCOMER`  | Membership           | Must contain an `IN` membership with a `USER_ID` field matching exactly `KeyPackets` user ID.